Skip to content

 Your application to the Clemson University Honors College is separate from (and in addition to) your undergraduate application.

-After you submit your first-year undergraduate application, you will receive access to the Honors College application in your student portal if you selected “Honors Interest” while completing your undergraduate application.
+After you submit your first-year undergraduate application, you will receive access to the Honors College application in your Clemson admissions portal if you selected “Honors Interest” while completing your undergraduate application.

-You can also scroll to the bottom of your Clemson applicant portal to find the section that asks if you have interest in applying to the Honors College.
+You can also scroll to the bottom of your Clemson admissions portal to find the section that asks if you have interest in applying to the Honors College.

 Before you apply, you are welcome (but not required) to sign up for a visit to the Honors Center, where you will meet Honors staff, tour our facility, and meet current Honors students.